mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 First one, *the realization of impermanence*.

-[Dogen] often mentions how important the realization of impermanence is.
+[Dōgen] often mentions how important the realization of impermanence is.
 If you really want to practice the buddha way, or if you really want to know what human life is, you have to see fully or deeply into how transient the world is and how fragile life and death is.

 In general Buddhism, we say *no substantiality*.
 The idea of no substantiality and impermanence is one of the teachings of life and death in terms of physics or modern sciences.
 I think not only Buddhism, [but] physicists, all scientists realize already how transient the world is, how fragile human life is.
 It’s not only Buddhist teaching.